ymilesz/ymilesz.github.io/index.md

 I am also interested in taxonomy of gall wasp and their associated natural enemies, in particular Eurytomidae.
 For my masters degree I revised the Canadian species of eurytomids associated with rose gall wasps (Cynipidae: _Diplolepis_).
 I used _COI_ to delimit species and provided an updated key along with the description of a new species.
 I have also used _COI_ to rebuild the phylogeny of _Diplolepis_ and their inquiline _Periclistus_, which shows the both genera are in need of revision and gall morphology alone is not enough to identify these species.
+A few other related collaboration projects I've worked on includes the insects associated with the crypt gall wasp _Bassettia pallida_, including describing the crypt keeper wasp _Euderus set_.
-Currently I am revising oak gall wasp Belonocnema, and describing galls on _Smilax_ found in southern tip of Florida.<br>
+Currently I am revising oak gall wasp _Belonocnema_, and describing the gall community associated with _Smilax_ in southern Florida.<br>
 ![](Photos/Diplolepis.jpg) <br>
 Cynipidae: _Diplolepis polita_